 In the worst-case scenario, these drugs can reduce the body’s natural urge to breathe and stop someone from breathing.
 This can lead to brain damage or death.
 Medical help must immediately be called for a person who has suffered an overdose with these drugs.
 While waiting for medical help, an immediate, but temporary antidote that can be administered is Naloxone.
 This drug reverses the overdose and allows the person to breathe again.
 Just take note that this is not a cure but is just a temporary solution to keep the patient safe while medical help has not yet arrived.

 The absence of the drug causes several physiological reactions or more commonly referred to as withdrawal symptoms.
 These withdrawal symptoms include: uneasiness, yawning, tears, diarrhea, abdominal cramps, goosebumps, runny nose and intense craving for the drug.

 What are the Available Treatments for People that are Addicted to Prescription Opioids?

 Treatments for addiction to these drugs usually start with a medically-assisted detox.
 The purpose of this process is to remove the remaining drugs in the patient’s body.
 After this, there are a wide variety of therapies and addiction treatment medications that can be undergone by the patient to significantly help in healing and recovery.

 Examples of medications that are used in these therapies to ease withdrawal symptoms and reduce cravings are Buprenorphine and methadone, which are also prescription opioids.
-These treatments can also be taken as an inpatient or an outpatient treatment.
-Cognitive behavioral therapy is also very helpful as it is a great way of recognizing personal issues that lead or contribute to the patient’s addiction and overcoming them.
+These treatments can also be taken as inpatient or outpatient treatment.
+Cognitive-behavioral therapy is also very helpful as it is a great way of recognizing personal issues that lead or contribute to the patient’s addiction and overcoming them.